ananeridev/resilience4j-address-client-project/README.md

 # resilience4j-project-client

-Project to test the Resilience4J circuit breaker, and implement on a microservice in my squad
+Project to test the Resilience4J as a circuit breaker.